-Wetherspoon outlet consisting of one comparatively small room.
-It holds an attractive position overlooking the Dudley Number One Canal basin, with a patio/garden enjoying a sunny aspect.
-Food is available from the usual menu until 11pm daily.
-The many offices at the rear provide a roaring lunchtime trade.
+Comparatively small single-room Wetherspoon outlet in an attractive location overlooking the Dudley Number One Canal basin, with a patio and garden enjoying a sunny aspect.
+Food is served from the standard menu all day.
+Bag-in-box real cider comes from the fridge.
 The pub now benefits from a recent resurgence in entertainment and drinks venues across the Waterfront Business Park.
-Bag-in-box real cider stored in the fridge.
+The guest beers typically feature well-known national brands.

 - Abraham Darby Merry Hill Centre Brierley Hill DY5 1SX (01384) 472850

 Large Marstons food pub featuring the standard Marstons menu along with a specials board.located just off the main Wolverhampton to Dudley road besidea roundabout.
 Up to three real ales.

 (0121) 520 9066

 Card-carrying CAMRA members welcomed at this long-established club.
 Owned by the church, it's continuing existence is guaranteed as long as cricket is played!
 A mixture of lined and un-lined glasses are used to serve real ale.
 Cobs are available.

 - Coseley Working Mens Club